 The Wyvern Hotel – Anchoring Punta Gorda’s downtown skyline, this boutique, art deco style hotel is a popular choice with visitors.
 The rooftop pool and bar, Perch 360, boasts panoramic views of downtown and Charlotte Harbor.
 And recently renovated rooms offer luxurious touches like marble bathrooms and plush towels.

-After years of construction delays, Allegiant’s Sunseeker Resort is scheduled to open in September of 2023.
-The massive waterfront resort will feature 785 rooms and suites, more than 20 food and beverage outlets, a wide variety of shops, and a direct shuttle service from Punta Gorda Airport.
-It will also boast the biggest pool in the state of Florida (and if you’ve ever been to Orlando, you know that’s a bold statement!).
+After years of construction delays, Allegiant’s Sunseeker Resort is finally open.
+Just across the bridge in nearby Port Charlotte, the massive waterfront resort features 785 rooms and suites, more than 20 food and beverage outlets, a wide variety of shops, and a direct shuttle service from Punta Gorda Airport.

 So, that covers where to stay when you visit Punta Gorda, now let’s talk about what to do!

 Whether you’re looking for a relaxing vacation or an action-packed getaway, Punta Gorda has something for everyone.
-Here are some of the best things to see and do in this historic city.
+So, if you’re wondering what to do in Punta Gorda, here are some of the best Punta Gorda activities and things to see in this historic city.

-The 10 Best Things to Do in Punta Gorda Florida:
+10 Best Things to Do Punta Gorda, Florida:

 1. Stroll the Punta Gorda Harborwalk